Main Documentation#

 >>> Board().legal_moves() [<Move: b1a3>, <Move: b1c3>, <Move: g1f3>, <Move: g1h3>, <Move: a2a3>, <Move: a2a4>, <Move: b2b3>, <Move: b2b4>, <Move: c2c3>, <Move: c2c4>, <Move: d2d3>, <Move: d2d4>, <Move: e2e3>, <Move: e2e4>, <Move: f2f3>, <Move: f2f4>, <Move: g2g3>, <Move: g2g4>, <Move: h2h3>, <Move: h2h4>]

-- apply(move: Move | None) None #
+- apply(move: Move | None) None#

 Applies the given

-argument is not checked to be legal outside of checking if the origin has a Piece.None
+Moveargument is not checked to be legal outside of checking if the origin has a Piece.Nonecan be passed as the argument to skip a turn.- Parameters:

 move (Move | None) – The move to apply, or

-for a null move.- Raises:
+Nonefor a null move. - Raises:

 ValueError – if the origin of move does not have a piece.